samdaw/samdaw.github.io/README.md

+Sam Daw's product design portfolio for 2023.

-Product design portfolio built around a simple CV structure with images and changing colour scheme that adapts to light and dark modes.
+The site has been built around a simple resume structure with images to demonstrate the experience.
+The code is intentionally simple to create a lightweight, reusable design for future projects.
+The colour scheme adapts to the user's preferred light or dark modes and shifts hue to create a constantly changing experience.

 - HTML
 - SASS/CSS